bjodah/symodesys/README.md

 Systems of ODE's are appearing in all of the natural sciences.
-Sympy together with numpy + scipy + matplotlib etc makes python an excellent language to build a well tested and versatile common framework for models of ODE systems.
+Sympy together with numpy + scipy + matplotlib etc makes python an excellent language to build a versatile common framework for modelling of ODE systems.

 Central to symodesys is NOT to reinvent the wheel.
 The less code put into symodesys the better.
 Instead it aims to make sympy (as the most